 Even if you do not plan on making a career out of NLP, you can advance to the “next level” by becoming an NLP practitioner.

-NLP can be used to address many issues at work or in your social life, and NLP practitioners take those first steps to really targeting these problems using NLP.
+NLP can be used to address many issues at work or in your social life, and NLP practitioners take those first steps to really target these problems using NLP.

 Although you can use your certification to show that you are qualified to use NLP, becoming a practitioner is simply the first step in your journey.